Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

   ![Variants added](/Assets/Screenshots/PIM/Products/List/Variants/VariantsAddedCreate.png "[Variants added]")

 8. Click the [SAVE] button in the upper right corner.
   The variant is saved.
 The product view is closed.
-The variants are displayed in the products list when you enable the **List all products** option in the *Variants* drop-down list at the top of the products list.
+The variants are displayed in the products list when you enable the **All products** option in the *Variants* drop-down list at the top of the products list.

   > [Info] For detailed information about the different views, see [Manage the view](04_ManageView.md).